A new documentary premiering tonight (Feb. 13) on PBS promises to show the Earth as you've never seen it before ... from space.

-Next week, on Feb.
-11, NASA will launch a new land-monitoring satellite called Landsat Data Continuity Mission to replace an aging satellite that will be retired in the next two years.
+NASA's fleet of Earth-observers got an upgrade this week with the launch of a new Landsat Data Continuity Mission satellite that will replace a satellite that will be retired in the next two years.

 NOVA's two-hour documentary "Earth from Space" debuts Wednesday, Feb.
 13, at 9 p.m./8 p.m.
 Central, on PBS (check local listings).